Chet Fuhrman

-Earl Chester "Chet" Fuhrman is a strength and conditioning coach who has worked at the professional level with the National Football League (NFL)'s Pittsburgh Steelers.
+Earl Chester Fuhrman is a strength and conditioning coach who has worked at the professional level with the National Football League (NFL)'s Pittsburgh Steelers.
 He was the strength and tight ends coach for the Virginia Destroyers of the United Football League (UFL).
 He has also worked at the collegiate level and high school levels.

 Early life

 Fuhrman was born in Harrisburg, Pennsylvania, where he attended John Harris High School (renamed Harrisburg High School in 1971).
 In high school, he participated in football and track and developed an interest in weight training.
 He matriculated at the University of Central Oklahoma where he earned a degree in physical education in 1973.

 Coaching career

 Fuhrman began his career as a strength coach and assistant American football coach at his alma mater Harrisburg High School and then at Steelton-Highspire High School in his native Pennsylvania.